-a.
-The Board shall maintain a policy of public support of prosecution of offenders in all cases of assault and/or battery upon teachers while engaged in the performance of their duty.
+- a.
+The Board shall maintain a policy of public support of prosecution of offenders in all cases of assault and/or battery upon teachers while engaged in the performance of their duty. - b.

-b.
 Teachers shall be required to report, in writing, all cases of assault and/or battery suffered by them in connection with their employment to their principal, or immediate supervisor, and the Association Building Representative.
-This report will be forwarded immediately to the Superintendent who in turn shall report the information to the Board.

-c.
-The Superintendent/representative or the Counsel, shall inform the teacher, immediately upon receipt of the report of assault and/or battery, of rights under the law and shall provide such information in a written document.
+This report will be forwarded immediately to the Superintendent who in turn shall report the information to the Board. - c.
+The Superintendent/representative or the Counsel, shall inform the teacher, immediately upon receipt of the report of assault and/or battery, of rights under the law and shall provide such information in a written document. - d.

-d.
 Bargaining unit members who have been assaulted, where that assault is the subject of a long-term suspension hearing, may request to be accompanied at the hearing by an Association Representative.
 To the extent possible the member will give the District legal counsel prior notice of the request to be accompanied.
-The District legal counsel will support that request before the Hearing Officer and the Hearing Officer's disposition of that request will be on the record.
+The District legal counsel will support that request before the Hearing Officer and the Hearing Officer's disposition of that request will be on the record. - e.

-e.
 Any teacher who is the victim of an assault may apply for transfer to the next available open position at another work location in the current certification area.
-Applications will be reviewed by a joint Districtf.
-If the District has determined that an assault on a teacher has occurred, the student will not be returned to that teacher's class without the consent of the teacher.
+Applications will be reviewed by a joint District-